 Residents in receipt of Council Tax Reduction are eligible for the discounted rate of £15 for up to 5 items, with any additional items charged at £3 per item.

 The cost to landlords is £70 for up to 5 items, with additional items charged at £14.

 You can use the service as many times as you want, making it easier for residents to dispose of their bulky waste items all year round.

 Remember the minimum charge is for up to 5 items, so it may be worth waiting until you have 5 items to dispose of before booking a collection.

 Examples of large household items we can collect from your home:

 - Mattresses and beds

-- Strong black bags (3 bags equals 1 bulky waste item, so a standard 5 item collection could be up to 15 bags - Each clear bag MUST NOT exceed 10kg in weight)*
+- Strong clear bags (3 bags equals 1 bulky waste item, so a standard 5 item collection could be up to 15 bags - Each clear bag MUST NOT exceed 10kg in weight)*

 - Computers and televisions

 - White goods (e.g. refrigerators and washing machines)